danpoland/pyramid-restful-framework/docs/user/expandables.rst

 Using the example class above, a request with a query string of ``?expand=books`` would results in ``subqueryload(Author.books)`` being passed to the ``.options()`` method on the SQLAlchemy query executed by the view.
-This effectively pre-queries all the books related to the authors returned by the view so that the individual quries to retrieve the books are not executed for each author returned.
+This effectively pre-queries all the books related to the authors returned by the view so that the individual quries to retrieve the books are not executed for each author returned when the authors are serialized.

 ExpandableSchemaMixin
 ---------------------

 The ``ExpandableSchemaMixin`` is a mixin class for ``marshmallow.Schema`` classes.
-It supports optionally included ``Nested`` fields  based on the value of the query string parameters.
+It supports optionally including ``Nested`` fields  based on the value of the query string parameters.
 The query string parameter's key is determined by the value of the ``QUERY_KEY`` class attribute.